 Can I reuse one bank reference letter for multiple applications?

-Yes, as long as it's addressed "To Whom It May Concern" and dated within 90 days.
+Yes, as long as it's addressed "To Whom It May Concern" and dated within 90 days of the application.
+Some lenders require a letter addressed directly to them — confirm before submitting.

 What if my bank won't provide a reference letter?

 Request a balance verification letter or certified bank statements instead.
-Most lenders accept these in place of a bank reference letter.
+Most lenders accept these as substitutes.
+If your bank routinely declines reference letters, that's worth noting — it may affect how lenders perceive the relationship.

 Can I write a draft for the bank to modify?